 Besides the controversial model of promoting grinding, the aforementioned calculations take into account content current available in the game.
 With Ubisoft pumping additional add-on items with upcoming expansion packs, those numbers are simply going to rise further.

-Speaking on a weekly live-stream, game director Damien Kieken responded to the criticism by explaining that it is part of the game’s design.
+" target="_blank">weekly live-stream, game director Damien Kieken responded to the criticism by explaining that it is part of the game’s design.
 In the beginning, the developer had to choose between either providing only a few customization unlocks that could be collected with ease or large amounts that would take time.
 As such, For Honor is not designed to have players unlock everything in the shop.

 “What we forecasted is that most players would play one to three characters, and that’s what really we see today in our game,” said Kieken.
 “Most players focus on one character, on one hero, and others go up two or three heroes.
 All the design is based around that.”